How to Follow Your Dreams in 15 Steps

 How to Achieve Your Dreams With No Support or No Money

 I finally realized the secret ingredient to success.
 We've all heard the expression "Fake It 'Til You Make It."
-Yes, this is true, but the most important aspect of this saying is making sure you believe in you.
+Yes, this is true, but the most important aspect of this saying is making sure you believe in yourself.
 If you believe in you, others will too, no matter what it is you are trying to do in this lifetime.
 I know because I've been there.

-Perhaps you want to become a photojournalist, maybe you want to kickstart a startup—you may have dreams of becoming the next big Youtuber, revolutionizing the world with a new philosophy, traveling the world working with animals, or writing your book.
+Perhaps you want to become a photojournalist, maybe you want to kickstart a startup—you may have dreams of becoming the next big YouTuber, revolutionizing the world with a new philosophy, traveling the world working with animals, or writing your book.
 A lot of great high-achieving people were in your shoes too—they had no support.
 I've been there too.
 This is what I learned to live by:

 How to Achieve Your Dreams